This is Day 7 of our trip to the British Virgin Islands with BVI Yacht Charters on a Lagoon 45 Catamaran.

 An L5-30 plug

-Well, this plug was never designed for a rocking boat salty marine environment but because it meets UL standards, it is the type of plug that is put onto almost every boat.
+More than likely, it is on your boat as well.
+Well, this plug was never designed for a rocking-boat in a salty marine environment but because it meets UL standards, it is the type of plug that is put onto almost every boat.
 The plug was originally designed in 1938 and has just become one of those legacy products that has survived beyond proper technology.

 My friend Peter Neilsen who is the Chief Editor of Sail Magazine showed me this pic of the L5-30 on his boat.
 Not good.